This article was originally published on NetworkDataPedia.

 Since the application is accessed over a network, it’s natural that the network team is pulled up first under the suspicion that it’s a network issue – maybe a slow network connection, bandwidth shortage, dropped packets, performance issue in a router/switch, and so on.
 After checking the health of all the network devices and the links exhaustively, the network team may pass the problem on to the application and infrastructure team to see if the issue is in their respective domains.
 Since all the different administration teams in an organization use different tool sets, the famous war room scenario often plays out.
 Each team provides data to argue their case that the problem is not in their domain.
 War room meetings last several hours, and problem resolution takes even longer.
 In the end, user experience suffers and so does business productivity.

-Diagnosing Slowness is Challenging
+Troubleshooting Application Slowness is Challenging

 Regardless of which team gets the call first, the challenge is to be able to diagnose the source of the problem and fix it.
 Diagnosing a problem can be time consuming for many reasons.